 King Herod heard about this possible future king and decided to kill all of the young boys in his realm in an attempt to kill Jesus.
 But Herod existed in a time when the actions of kings were written down.
 No one has any record of King Herod murdering a large number of young boys.
 The "massacre of the innocents" is a fictional story.

-The few facts we know about Jesus in his early life are bizarre because the census story is not true, receiving precious gifts is antithetical to what Jesus preaches, Herod did not commit mass murder of innocent boys, and Christianity rejects the need to follow all of the laws Jesus knew at a very young age.
+The few facts we know about Jesus in his early life are bizarre because the census story is not true, receiving precious gifts is antithetical to what Jesus preached, Herod did not commit mass murder of innocent boys, and Christianity rejects the need to follow all of the laws Jesus said were sacred.